Backstage Pass at the San Diego Zoo

-While waiting in line (a long line, after all it was the Christmas break) I began studying the ticket board and notice the mention of a Backstage Pass.
+While waiting in line (a long line, after all, it was the Christmas break) I began studying the ticket board and notice the mention of a Backstage Pass.
 Backstage passes to concerts are cool.
-Baclstage passes to shows are pretty cool.
+Backstage passes to shows are pretty cool.
 Why not a zoo?

 It was the coolest thing I have done in a long time and I think I have I do my fair share of cool things.